kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 1: What You Will Accomplish
 ---------------------------------------------------------

-At the end of this walkthrough, you will have configured a maximum security Enterprise Shield™ topology.
+At the end of this walkthrough, you will have configured a maximum security Enterprise Shield topology.

 ![Use Case 3: Maximum (End-to-End) Transport Security](../images/es_usecase3.png)